gnosis/dex-docs/docs/tutorial-telegram-bot.md

 ## 🧠 4\.
 Setup the bot (create a config file)

-You'll need to clone the git project from <https://github.com/gnosis/dex-telegram>
+First, you'll need to clone the git repository <https://github.com/gnosis/dex-telegram>.

-The _README_ contains all relevant instructions to continue from this point and get the bot up and running.
+The _README_ file in the repository contains all relevant instructions to continue from this point, and get the bot up and running.

-We'll go over the steps without too much detail.
+We'll go over the steps here without too much detail.

 Clone the project: